kellygorr/photography-website-react/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 # gallery-website-react

+## .env file setup

+The base url for images and fonts needs to be added to the .env file (create file and add the lines below) REACT_APP_IMAGE_URL=http://www.kellygorr.com/sites/photography/media/images/